NothinBetterToDo/Statistical-Learning/index.md

 ## [PCA](#PCA)

+PCA is a dimensionality reduction technique, when we have too many predictors and/or high correlction between some of the predictors.
+PCA transforms data, by changing the coordinates to remove correlation and ranking coordinates by importance (in order of the amount of variants).

 ### References:

 1. [The R Book](https://learning.oreilly.com/library/view/the-r-book/9780470510247/ch009-sec016.html)
+2. [Statistics for Machine Learning](https://learning.oreilly.com/library/view/statistics-for-machine/9781788295758/804095f8-8852-4030-9628-b9cd99ba9ecf.xhtml#:~:text=Principal%20component%20analysis%20(PCA)%20is,the%20points%20onto%20a%20lin)
-2. Introduction to Analytics Modeling by Prof.Joel Sokol
+3. Introduction to Analytics Modeling by Prof.Joel Sokol